 It isn't that bad, I guess.
 You get the idea of a brute staring at you.
 Details may be wanting perhaps, though I have gleaned much satisfaction from it, particularly at how the nose turned out.
 I will try not to point out all the cow-pies in my work but will keep them to myself.
 I do not think that is a good habit; I will let the viewer notice the discrepancies.
 The white streaks in the buffalo's beard thing, more technically called a dewlap, are from the hairs of my paint brush including themselves into the painting, then falling out of the finished work.
 There is a low commitment level with paint-brush bristles, fickle beings that they are.

-One other thing.
-While I was playing around with the paints, a picture grew out of a random streak that I made, that I then developed into a simple little painting.
-I kinda like it.
+thing.
+While I was playing around with the paints, a picture grew out of a random streak that I made, that I then developed into a

 I just flicked my brush across my paper and the general shape of this side profile came into view.
 I imagined different things that would look good and painted accordingly.
 It was fun.
 I imagine him to be a samurai warrior turning his head. .You would see his back and he would be dressed in classical Japanese armour.
 Although, I don't know if a Japanese warrior would of had that kind of facial hair.
 Maybe you see something different.
 Let me know in the comments.